 Serious traffic offenses are the worst traffic offenses you can commit while behind the wheel.
-They include driving recklessly or impaired, or seriously injuring or killing someone while driving recklessly or impaired.
+You should have an attorney representing you who can advocate for you, raise any possible defenses, and try to minimize the negative impact on your driver's license and your life.
+These offenses include driving recklessly or impaired, or seriously injuring or killing someone while driving recklessly or impaired.
 They also include fleeing or attempting to elude a police officer in a vehicle, or driving aggressively.

 Reckless driving results in 4 points on your driver's license, and Aggressive Driving results in 6 points.
 The other offenses all suspend your driver's license for some period of time, and that time depends on if you have any prior convictions.
 A limited driving permit is usually available for a first misdemeanor conviction in a five-year period, except for DUI and drugs convictions.